multiscale/muscle3/docs/source/releasing.rst

 We use --no-commit to give ourselves a chance to edit the changes before committing them.
-Make sure that README.rst is taken from the develop side, CHANGELOG.md comes from the release branch, and VERSION is given a new number, probably x.y.{z+1}-dev unless you have big plans.
+Make sure that README.rst is taken from the develop side, and that VERSION is given a new number, probably x.y.{z+1}-dev unless you have big plans.
 When done, commit the merge and continue developing.

 Update issues
 -------------